wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 Stable tag: trunk

 A simple WordPress plugin that disables all the updating of plugins, themes, and the WordPress core.
+You can also just disable one or two of them using the settings.